RuPaullywood or Bust: Reception

 Oliver Sava of The A.V.
 Club gave the episode a rating of 'A-'.
 Eric Rezsnyak of City Magazine noted how the format was similar to previous season premieres of Drag Race and wrote, "Sure, there were moments that I laughed or gasped.
 A few of the photos and runway outfits were impressive.
 But on the whole it seemed rote, uninspired."

-In 2016, Pride.com's Buffy Flores included the lip-sync in an overview of the show's seven worst to date and said, "This is no way to start a season of Drag Race."
-Bernardo Sim of Out magazine called the episode's lip-sync "messy" in 2023.
+Roxxxy Andrews (pictured) wins the episode's main challenge.

 Mariana Fernandes included Lineysha Sparx's outfit in Screen Rants 2019 list of ten design challenge runner-ups "that should have won", and opined: "Roxxxy Andrews was the winner of the challenge, with her black dress cut up on the sides.
 A win that, let's be real, belonged to Lineysha Sparx's stunning pink gown.
 It looked more elegant and put together than Roxxxy's by a long shot!."
-In 2020, Fernandes included the episode's lip-sync in the website's overview of the show's ten worst to date.
-In 2021, Jessica Jalali included Alaska's outfit in Screen Rants overview of the ten best "drag on a dime" runway looks, and wrote: "Many of the queens underestimated Alaska and her look from this dumpster diving Drag on a Dime challenge.
+Jessica Jalali included Alaska's outfit in the website's 2021 overview of the ten best "drag on a dime" runway looks, and wrote:

+Many of the queens underestimated Alaska and her look from this dumpster diving Drag on a Dime challenge.
 Using items right out of California's finest trash bin, Alaska made a beautiful strapless gown that looked more couture than garbage.
-Alaska did a fantastic job of elevating her less than appealing materials, completely transforming the materials to suit her aesthetic."
+Alaska did a fantastic job of elevating her less than appealing materials, completely transforming the materials to suit her aesthetic.

 Jalali opined, "The queens' judgemental attitudes toward Alaska's fashion went massively unfounded as Alaska ended up in the Top 2 that season.
 This look was the beginning of viewers getting a peek at just how unique and eccentric Alaska's style was."

+In 2016, Pride.com's Buffy Flores included the lip-sync in an overview of the show's seven worst to date and said, "This is no way to start a season of Drag Race."
+Kevin O'Keeffe ranked "Party in the U.S.A." number 49 in INTO Magazines 2018 "definitive ranking" of the show's lip-syncs to date.
+Sam Brooks ranked the song number 157 in The Spinoffs 2019 "definitive ranking" of the show's 162 lip-syncs to date.
+In 2020, Fernandes included the episode's lip-sync in Screen Rants overview of the show's ten worst to date.
+In 2023, Emily Whittingham of Screen Rant wrote, "Because her time on the show was so brief, Penny's most notable moment was failing to know the words to the lip-sync battle song...
+She endeared herself to the other queens, who actively snubbed her lip-sync victor in the following episode."
+Bernardo Sim of Out called the lip-sync "messy" in 2023.